-Chair of the TIAA Board of Trustees
+James R. Chambers Chair of the TIAA Board of Trustees

-Mr. Chambers has served as Chairman of the TIAA Board since 2021.
+Mr. Chambers has served as Chair of the TIAA Board since 2021.
 He was a director and the President and Chief Executive Officer of Weight Watchers International, Inc. ("Weight Watchers") from 2013 to 2016, and also served as its President and Chief Operating Officer in 2013.
-Mr. Chambers served as a special advisor to the Weight Watchers board of directors in 2016.
-He is chairman of the board of directors of Big Lots, Inc., and has served on the Investment Committee of
+Mr. Chambers served as a special advisor to the Weight Watchers Board of Directors in 2016.
+He has served as Chairman of the Board of

-Atlantic Health System since 2021.
-He is a strategic advisor to the Board of Ocean Spray, an agricultural collective, since 2022.
+Directors of Big Lots, Inc. since 2018, serves as a strategic advisor to the Board of Ocean Spray since 2022, and has served on the Investment Committee of Atlantic Health System since 2021.
 Mr. Chambers earned a B.S.E. from Princeton University and an M.B.A. from the University of Pennsylvania.
-Mr. Chambers provides expertise in the areas of business management, governance and financial reporting.
+Mr. Chambers provides expertise in the areas of business management, governance, and financial reporting.

-Thasunda Brown Duckett

-President and CEO, TIAA
+Thasunda Brown Duckett Trustee since 2021 President and CEO, TIAA Age: 49

-Ms. Duckett has been President and Chief Executive Officer of TIAA since 2021.
+Ms. Duckett has served as President and Chief Executive Officer of TIAA since 2021.
 From 2016 to 2021, she was Chief Executive Officer, Consumer Banking at JPMorgan Chase & Co.
 From 2013 to 2016, she was Chief Executive Officer, Chase Auto Finance, and from 2004 to 2013 she held a number of positions at JPMorgan Chase & Co., including National Retail Sales Executive for Chase Home Lending.
 From 1996 to 2004, she held various roles including Director, Emerging Markets at Fannie Mae.

-Ms. Duckett serves on the Board of Directors of Brex and Nike, Inc. She is also a member of the Dean's Council of Baylor University Hankamer School of Business, the Board of Visitors of the University of Houston, and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
+Ms. Duckett has served on the Board of Directors of Nike, Inc. since 2019 and of Brex since 2022.
+She is a Trustee of the Economic Club of New York and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
+She is also a member of the Dean's Council of Baylor University Hankamer School of Business, and of the Board of Visitors of the University of Houston.
 She holds a Bachelor's degree in Finance and Marketing from the University of Houston and an M.B.A. from Baylor University.
-Ms. Duckett provides extensive experience in executive leadership, business management, banking and financial services operations and marketing, client engagement and digital transformation.
+Ms. Duckett provides extensive experience in executive leadership, business management, banking and financial services operations and marketing, client engagement, and digital transformation.

-Lisa W. Hess

-Retired President and Managing Partner, SkyTop Capital Management LLC Trustee since 2009 Age: 66 investment management and finance and qualifies as an "audit committee financial expert" under SEC guidelines.
+Lisa W. Hess Retired President and Managing Partner, SkyTop Capital Management LLC investment management and finance and qualifies as an "audit committee financial expert" under SEC guidelines.